Hongru0306/CSS-TR/README.md

 ## Data prepation
-Some data prepation scripts can be found in `utils/data_process` The data we used are SODA and VisDrone2019 datasets (public datasets), which can also be acquired from this [google_drive](./)
+Some data prepation scripts can be found in `utils/data_process` The data we used are SODA and VisDrone2019 datasets (public datasets).
+Relevant weights of the proposed model can be acquired from this [google_drive](https://drive.google.com/drive/folders/1Qq_Ks48a_tCyX_gPF9LKJ-SXY-aVdF7K?usp=drive_link)

 ## Train